GiuliMigliore/LLMs-title-screening/README.md

 # The application of LLM prompt engineering to optimize title screening

+A code repository for:
+>The application of LLM prompt engineering to optimize title screening

 When researchers have to write a systematic review or meta-analysis, they need to search in detail for relevant papers to ensure a comprehensive overview.
 After deciding on the review question, researchers must systematically search for all relevant literature.
 They then proceed through two main phases:

 - title-abstract screening, where irrelevant papers are excluded